appfuse/appfuse/extras/xfire/README.txt

     	install    - which installs everything necessary to use the Spring native way of integration

 Please notice that the lib directory of xfire contains only minimal filesets.
 You are encouraged to get the full release with docs and examples.
-See the README files in the directory.
 ================================================================================